jocko981/boopro-react-app/README.md

 # You will have to download this and run it on your local machine to check out the app.
 To login use account:
 # / example@boopro.tech / 123123 /
+# Use Arrow keys to navigate, to opet movie info press Enter, and Esc to close it.

 # Getting Started with Create React App